 I like to classify good books in two categories:

-- The second category of books put reader’s mind in a new dimension, they help him to discover new ideas, emotions, and feelings.
+- The book in my second category don’t provide many details, they put reader’s mind in a new dimension.
+They use words and the power of words to help the reader to imagine place, people and to discover new ideas, emotions, and feelings.

-“Yesterday” by Ágota Kristof belongs to the second category.
-It is written in a very essential style, with the minimal set of words.
-Not a single paragraph can be removed, neither a single word, without destroying it.
-If you think that reading a book is a different experience than watching a movie, this book is for you.
+Yesterday by Ágota Kristof belongs to the second category.
+It is written in a very essential style, using a the minimal set of words, no visual details, no unnecessary detail.
+Not a single paragraph can be removed from the book, neither a single word, without destroying it.
+If, like me, you believe that reading a book is and should be a different experience than watching a movie, this book is for you.
 The few words of “Yesterday” can stimulate and induce you to discover new sensations, new emotions, and unknown places of your mind.
-In my opinion, it’s definitively a very good book.
+Definitely a very good book.